Next Future

 Next Future is the second album from Girl Next Door released on January 20, 2010.
 It was released in two versions, a Normal Edition and an Album+DVD version.
 The first press of the Album+DVD version came with a special booklet, while the first press of the Normal Edition came with a Non-Stop Euro Remix disc of their debut album Girl Next Door, excluding the instrumentals.

-This is their 1st album to debut #1 on the Oricon charts.
+This is their 1st album to peak at #1 on the Oricon Albums Chart.